briandfoy/briandfoy.github.io/_posts/2020-01-19-screw-spectrum-hello-nyc-mesh.md

 connections through [mesh
 networking](https://en.wikipedia.org/wiki/Mesh_networking).

 I had mine installed today.
-There are antenna on top of the building, which the entire building will share.
+There are antennas on top of the building, which the entire building will share.
 I'm the test case.

 So far the connection is decent.
 It's not as fast as Spectrum, but its